spion/genny/README.md

 });
 ```

-Want to call a genny-compatible generator instead?
-Use:
+Use yield* and resume.gen() to call a genny-compatible generator:

 ```
 yield* someGenerator(resume.gen(), args...)